SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/messagetransportation.md

 ```

 Make sure to only send one request at a time.
-The exception to that rule is AbortRequest, LoginRequest and TransactionStatusRequest.
+The exception to that rule is AbortRequest, LoginRequest and TransactionStatusRequest, which may be sent when there is an unaswered request ongoing.

 A Nexo response is received in the Http Response for the request.
-Http status code is 200 - OK, for any Http Response carrying a Nexo Response message.
-Http status 204 - No Content, is received when there is no Nexo message response to a request.
+Http status code is `200 - OK`, for any Http Response carrying a Nexo Response message.
+Http status `204 - No Content`, is received when there is no Nexo message response to a request.

 {% include alert.html type="warning" icon="warning" header="warning"
 body="Make sure to wait for the http response long enough.
 If the socket drops during a PaymentRequest, the terminal is still able to make a transaction but the response cannot be sent.
 In that perticular case you need to make TransactionStatusRequest. "